Are you in the market for a new, reasonably priced office chair? Do you consider yourself to be a bit of a do-it-yourselfer?

 Recommended For: Anyone.
 A tremendous value for the money

-The high back bonded leather office chair is a tremendous value for the money.
+The high-back bonded leather office chair is a tremendous value for the money.
 It’s comfortable and surprisingly full-featured.
 The height adjustment range of 17.1” to 20.9” is well paired with the chair’s 250-pound weight limit, although again, we see something that will be a persistent issue with Viva’s current designs.

 The height adjustment range is smaller than the industry average of 4”.
-We don’t understand it, and it’d be an easy thing to fix, and it did dent the chair’s overall score.
+We don’t understand it, and it’d be easy to fix, and it did dent the chair’s overall score.
 Still, it’s not a deal breaker, and this model gets a lot right.

-Also, note that the base is nylon covered in a chrome finish.
+Also, note that the base is nylon, covered in a chrome finish.
 As such, if you’re in the habit of resting your feet on the base, you can expect it to start flaking off sooner, rather than later.
 Again, this does not lend itself well to heavy daily use, which underscores the point above.

 Viva 20182 Ergonomic Bonded Leather Swivel Chair